zhengying-liu/Kernel-Methods-Data-Challenge/README.md

 This is the <a href="https://inclass.kaggle.com/c/kernel-methods-for-machine-learning-data-challenge">data challenge</a> for the course Kernel Methods for Machine Learning of the MVA program.

-We need to implement kernel method ourselves insteading of using existing libraries, e.g. `sklearn`.
+We need to implement kernel method ourselves instead of using existing libraries, e.g. `sklearn`.